- News

 Web-site: www.lexwell.com.ua

 Lexwell & Partners is a Kyiv-based Ukrainian law firm which has been offering high-end professional legal services to major international and leading Ukrainian companies since 2005.
 We focus on complex and high-profile national and cross-border matters and possess strong expertise in foreign investments, M&A, tax, real estate, litigation and international arbitration.
-We earned an excellent reputation which is highly ranked by the Legal 500, Chambers and Partners, IFLR1000, Ukrainian Law Firms, Kyiv Post, Legal Practice, Legal Newspaper.
-Our achievements include:
+We earned an excellent reputation which is highly ranked by the Legal 500, Chambers and Partners, GAR100, IFLR1000, Ukrainian Law Firms, Kyiv Post, Legal Practice, Legal Newspaper.

-Key clients of Lexwell & Partners are more than 10 companies from Fortunes Global 500 and other leading multinational and Ukrainian companies, including: ABN Amro, AET, Amstar, ArcelorMittal, Bridgestone, Bunge, Cargill, Chicago Mercantile Exchange, CRH, DuPont, East Metals, Eurobank, Honda Trading, ING, Interpipe, Intesa Sanpaolo, Isuzu, Marubeni, Millhouse, Morningstar, Naftogaz (National Oil&Gas Company), Pfizer, PHV (Calvin Klein and Tommy Hilfiger), Rabobank, Red Bull, Schenker, Sojtz, Standard Chartered Bank, Subaru, Sumitomo, Toyota.
+Key clients of Lexwell & Partners are more than 10 companies from Fortunes Global 500 and other leading multinational and Ukrainian companies, including: ABN Amro, AET, Amstar, ArcelorMittal, Bridgestone, Bunge, Cargill, Chicago Mercantile Exchange, CRH, DuPont, Eurobank, Honda Trading, ING, Interpipe, Intesa Sanpaolo, Isuzu, Marubeni, Morningstar, Naftogaz (National Oil&Gas Company), Pfizer, PHV (Calvin Klein and Tommy Hilfiger), Rabobank, Red Bull, Schenker, Sojtz, Standard Chartered Bank, Subaru, Sumitomo, Toyota.
 We also advised the Ministry of Justice of Ukraine.